Police recover ‘stained glove’ in search for missing Nicola Bulley

 It is expected to take place at 11.30am.

-The glove was found by two walkers on 7 February, roughly seven miles away from the bench where her mobile phone was found.
+The glove was found by two walkers on 7 February, several yards away from the bench where her mobile phone was found.

 The walkers alerted the police and the glove was bagged to be taken away by the detectives.